PepeDuke/Duck/README.md

 */
 ```

+## termination in Duck
+Duck is using newline terminated expressions but in some cases ; are allowed.

 ## Class definitions in Duck
-Duck has struct/class combined into one type called container.
+Duck has a struct/class combined into one type called container.
 ``` c++
 Example // <-- this is declaration of container
 {